codebar/new-manual/README.md

 - storybook
 - jest

-The build environment is made up of:
+It is deployed on Netlify and the build environment is made up of:

 - Prettier
 - Travis CI